TencentBlueKing/bk-job/src/frontend/src/views/task-manage/common/render-task-step/task-step/variable-use-guide/magic-variable.en.md

     0:10.1.1.100,1:20.2.2.200
     ```

-    The result output format is "Cloud Area + : + inner IP addr", multiple IPs are separated by commas(,)
+    The result output format is `Cloud Area + : + inner IP addr`, multiple IPs are separated by commas(,)

   - To get value of last step host list